openedx-unsupported/edx-tools/analytics/README.md

 course_tree_events:
   Prints out tsv of course structure and associated events.
   Uses MongoDB for course structure and tracking log for events.

+xblock-stats:
+  Prints out tsv of course ids and counts of all xblock types.